Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 few:
 - If you're using VSCode, you can click the play button in the top right to automatically execute the Python script for you.
 Make sure you are in the script "Game.py" before you click the button.
-If this doesn't work, make sure you have the VSCode Python 3 interpreter extension installed for Python.
+If this doesn't work, make sure you have the VSCode Python 3 interpreter extension installed.
 - Another way is to open a terminal and navigate to the Pyception folder.
 You can do this by using cd commands.
 If you're not sure how to navigate using cd commands, look up a tutorial on Google.
 Once inside, type "python3 Game.py" and the game should start.
 If this doesn't work, make sure you have